A School for the Lord's Service

 St Benedict (c.480-547) lived during the dying days of the western Roman Empire, a period of great political and social turmoil that could be compared with our own time.

-His ‘Rule for Monasteries’, probably composed while he was abbot of the monastery he founded at Monte Cassino in about 529, has provided a template for the religious life that endures to this day, defining not only the order that bears his name, but also the wider western monastic tradition.
+Benedict’s ‘Rule for Monasteries’, probably composed while he was abbot of the monastery he founded at Monte Cassino in about 529, has provided a template for the religious life that endures to this day, shaping not only the order that bears his name, but also the wider western monastic tradition.

-Such is the value of this template that it can be applied not just to the life of a monastery, but the life of any community.
+Such is the value of this handbook for Christian living that it can be applied not just to the life of a monastery, but the life of any community.
 As such, it has had a great influence on Christian spirituality far beyond the cloister.

 We believe that the Rule has the potential to revitalise the Christian life, both corporate and personal.
 The text itself is relatively brief; Benedict describes it as a ‘little rule for beginners’.
-Yet it contains a great deal of timeless wisdom, characterised by the spirit of balance.
+Yet it contains a great deal of timeless, practical wisdom that is as relevant today as it has ever been